eckohub/eckohub/README.md

 # Hi, I'm Misael!
-### I'm a Python Programmer
+### I'm a Python Developer

 About me:

-- I'm working as a Python freelancer.
+- I'm working as a Python freelancer and studying TI.
-- If you have any idea about some projects, come talk to me!!
 - If you want to talk about coding or anything else, come talk to me as well!!
 - My contact: [misaelkellermann@gmail.com](misaelkellermann@gmail.com)